BlenderCN-Org/blendervr-projection/README.md

 * **Camera.Parent** = Empty at 0,0,0

-* **HEADTRACK.ORIGIN.VR** = Empty representing the origin of the tracking system in the VR world.
-Its position is such that when the viewer is standing up, the position info we get should be the same as the Camera.Rig position in relation to the HEADTRACK.ORIGIN.VR
+* **HEADTRACK.VR.ORIGIN** = Empty representing the origin of the tracking system in the VR world.
+Its position is such that when the viewer is standing up, the position info we get should be the same as the Camera.Rig position in relation to the HEADTRACK.VR.ORIGIN

-  As an example: if the headtracking system has its origin at the floor, the HEADTRACK.ORIGIN.VR should be at the floor, while the Camera.Rig should be at the same place.
+  As an example: if the headtracking system has its origin at the floor, the HEADTRACK.VR.ORIGIN should be at the floor, while the HEADTRACK.VR.HEAD should be at the same place.
-  However if the headtracking system has its origin at a height 0.50, HEADTRACK.ORIGIN.VR should be at 0.50.
+  However if the headtracking system has its origin at a height 0.50, HEADTRACK.VR.ORIGIN should be at 0.50.

-* **Camera.Rig** = Empty at the center of the viewer point.
+* **HEADTRACK.VR.HEAD** = Empty at the center of the viewer point.
 Its position will be set dynamically by the headtracking system.
-Its position is determined by HEADTRACK.ORIGIN.VR position plus the headtracking position.
+Its position is determined by HEADTRACK.VR.ORIGIN position plus the headtracking position.

 * **Camera.EAST/WEST/...** = Camera with 90 (degrees, not lens) field of view facing around like a cube map, at the same position as Camera.Rig